Extends tokens using uint256 tokenId to support tokenName of type string and to convert back to tokenId.

 unique amongst all tokens.

 as they look alike.
-Contract developer shall declare normalization mechanism if
+Contract developers shall declare a normalization mechanism if

 Copyright and related rights waived via CC0.